Car Accident While Pregnant in NC: Medical and Legal Guide

 The Bottom Line

 If you are pregnant and involved in any car accident -- even a minor one -- seek medical attention immediately.
-Placental abruption and other life-threatening complications can develop hours after impact with no warning symptoms.
-You have the right to recover damages for all pregnancy complications caused by the accident, and your child may have an independent legal claim for injuries suffered before birth.
+ACOG guidelines require a minimum of 4 hours of fetal monitoring after any abdominal trauma above 20 weeks gestation.
+Placental abruption develops in 6-9% of pregnant trauma victims and can appear 24-72 hours after the crash with no warning symptoms.
+You have the right to recover all pregnancy-related damages, and your child may have an independent legal claim for prenatal injuries.

 Every Car Accident During Pregnancy Is a Medical Emergency